Incurred Cost Meaning

 Below are some of the advantages.

-- It helps the company to run the business operations of the company smoothly since all the direct and indirect cost needs to be paid on a timely basis.
+• It helps the company to run its business operations smoothly since all the direct and indirect costs need to be paid on a timely basis.

-- It helps the management to know the exact requirement of the company to remain in the business by analyzing the cost structure.
+• It helps the management know the exact requirement of the company to remain in the business by analyzing the cost structure.

-- It helps the management to prepare a detailed business plan for the future since they are already aware of the costing and the cost structure of the product, thus giving them the benefit to project the cost for the company in the years to come.
+• It helps the management prepare a detailed business plan for the future since they are already aware of the cost and the cost structure of the product, thus giving them the benefit of projecting the cost for the company in the coming years.

 Disadvantages

-- A higher cost structure in the early stages of the company may result in a greater amount of liquidity crisis due to excessive costing.
+• A higher cost structure in the early stages of the company may result in a greater liquidity crisis due to excessive costing.

-- Some cost is non-cash in nature and hence does not have an impact on the actual costing.
+• Some costs are non-cash in nature and hence do not impact the actual costing.

 Conclusion

-The cost incurred by the company right from its early stages plays a crucial role in the long term survival of the same.
-Generally, the companies in their early stages incur more cost as compared to the established companies, since they are new in the market and there is a need to build the necessary infrastructure and invest in the right human capital to excel in the business.
+The cost incurred by the company right from its early stages plays a crucial role in its long-term survival.
+Generally, the companies in their early stages incur more costs than the established ones since they are new in the market, and there is a need to build the necessary infrastructure and invest in the right human capital to excel in the business.